crossplane/crossplane/design/one-pager-function-go-templating.md

 ## Helper Functions

-A set of helper functions like `getComposedResource` or `getEnvVar` will be provided to make it easier to access resources or environment config variables referenced in the composition.
+A set of helper functions like `getComposedResource` or `getCompositionEnvVar` will be provided to make it easier to access resources or environment config variables referenced in the composition.
 Without these functions, users can access resources or environment config variables by using the `index` function like